itsromiljain/onlinemarketplace-itsromiljain/design_pattern_desicions.md

 Not used.
 There is nothing in the application that is expire/be deprecated.

 ## Mortal
+Not Used.
+Though we can add selfDestruct to both the contracts.

 ## Pull over Push Payments (the Withdrawal Pattern)
 The `buyProduct` function in  `StoreFront.sol` is payable which doesn't transfer funds to the `storeOwner` directly but increments the `balance`.
 The store balance withdrawals can be done only via the `withdrawStoreBalance` function.